Rajith84/API_Automation/Readme.md

 ## Software requirment:
 System installed with eclipse with maven project and assocaited depedences and plugin are added in pom.xml file

-## Information:
-for complex project:
-Can use datatable or datadriven in features table will make more effective reuse of the methods.
-Using java Map to compare more respone result
-Can use interface and abstract class to make more effectiv way.